French Mortgage Factsheet and FAQ

 Restrictions on Reselling

 France imposes no resale timing or ownership restrictions.
-However, practical financial considerations (e.g., early repayment penalties, CGT implications) may discourage rapid resale.
+However, practical financial considerations (e.g., early repayment penalties and CGT) may discourage rapid resale.

 Moving to the Country

 Owning French property does not grant automatic residency rights or visas.
-However, property ownership can support visa applications by demonstrating financial stability and accommodation availability.
-Residency permits must be obtained separately, following standard immigration procedures.
+Residency permits must be obtained separately.

 Changes to Laws